The Hippo Legend - But Which One?

 Another story, also based on gridiron lore, is that the Hutto football team in the early twenties had no real jerseys and used feed sacks as their uniforms.
 The opposing coach allegedly said that the football team looked like a bunch of hippos in their makeshift outfits.

-Popular Local Legend
+Most Popular Legend

 This caused much consternation for the circus workers.
 Local farmers and merchants watched the commotion in amusement and with interest as unsuccessful efforts were made to extricate the hippopotamus from the muddy waters of Cottonwood Creek.
 The Depot Agent telegraphed the communities of Taylor and Round Rock that were eight miles to the east and west of Hutto to the effect of:

-Stop trains, hippo loose in Hutto.
+Stop trains!
+Hippo loose in Hutto.